 With Derek, I began by saying, “I notice that you’ve had good ideas when we’ve brainstormed what we could write about.
 I also notice you pay attention and make helpful comments when kids share about their writing.”
 I try to be specific in my noticings, and I name the “what,” not the “why,” of behaviors.

 Next I say what behavior I’ve noticed that isn’t working well.
 Here again, it’s important to name specific, observable behaviors.
 I don’t make judgments, interpret, or label.
-I simply describe, using a matter-of-fact tone.
+Instead, I simply describe, using a matter-of-fact tone.

 “I notice that every writing time, you have to go to the bathroom,” I said to Derek.
 I was careful not to say, “You want to avoid writing, so you say you have to go to the bathroom.”